BeMoreHumanOrg/bemorehuman/README.md

 can appear on a website, in email, in a feed, or really whereever a person interacts with the company or brand.

+## How it works

+Here is a simple example of how bemorehuman works:

+- What do you want to recommend?
+Is it books?
+Movies?
+Classified ads?
+Things that work well are things that are unique, don't change, and have a persistent id.
+And of course you need the legal right to use that data for your specific purposes.
+For example, "red wine" isn't a good thing to recommend because there are lots of diffent red wines.
+But "Seifried Nelson Pinot Noir 2020" is a good thing to recommend because it's a unique thing.
+In the installation instructions below we show an example of how you can recommend movies.

+- The input to bemorehuman is a list of 3-value anonymous events.
+An event would be like:
+"person 2637 gave product 312 a rating of 4."
+So the input file would look like

+2637  312  4  <-- this is the event mentioned above
+311   3363 2  <-- next event
+1288  778  5  <-- next event
+...and so on

+- The ratings (it doesn't have to be ratings; we can use purchases, clicks, etc.) file from the previous bullet is used as input to the valence generator, valgen.
+A valence is just a pairwise relationship between two things.
+The valence indicates strength or weakness of connectivity between those two things.
+We use simple statistical methods like linear regression and correlation coefficients to determine the bond between two things.

+- Once valences are generated, they get loaded into memory so that the runtime recommender, recgen, doesn't have to compute those valences when recommending.
+In general, recgen will find the most highly correlated items to what the peron already knows about.
+Recgen does not know anything about the category of what it's recommending.
+So if recgen is recommending wines, it won't know anything about wines, nor that it's even recommending wines.
+It just knows about the valences which reprensent anonymous things.

+- Recgen receives a request for recommendations via a REST API call.
+For example, your website visitor might want to receive a recommendation for wine.
+You know from your user database that this person has rated, say, 4 wines in the past.
+Your web server makes a POST request to the recgen process running somewhere on your infrastructure.
+About, say, 25 milliseconds later recgen responds with an ordered list of the top 20 recommended wines for your website visitor.

+- Your website decides how best to display the top 2 or 3 recommendations and maybe offers a discount on purchase of those.

+- That's it!
+In the installation instructions below, we flesh this out a bit more with a concrete example of recommending movies and show you how you can generate recommendations yourself.

+## What's special about bemorehuman?

+We focus on making bemorehuman the best recommender it can be, based on the core principle of focusing on the person receiving the rec and what would be interesting to them.
+Here's a list of things we think make us special.
+Some of these things we have in common with other recommenders, of course.

+- Unique codebase - Our codebase is not modelled on anything else nor is it an implementation of any particular recommendation technique.
+We wrote the code from the ground up based on our own ideas about what's important in a recommendation.

+- Focused on receiver of rec - We are not focused on the marketer/advertiser side of the equation.
+We think that the only way to provide a good recommendation is to be 100% focused on what the receiver might want.
+The web has too much possibility to only offer people mass- marketed or even group-marketed content.

+- Recommendations based on popularity - On a per-recommendation basis, bemorehuman allows you to only show recommendations that are at a certain level of popularity.
+Sometimes people want to see obscure things or sometimes we want to see popular things.
+It's very easy to tell the recommendations generator "only give me recommendations of fairly obscure things."

+- Recommendations using different scales - For a particular dataset, you can choose what the ratings scale is.
+Maybe for one dataset you want to use a ratings scale of 1-5 becuase you have "whole star ratings" where people can rate from 1-5 stars for things.
+Maybe for a different dataset you want to be more expressive with your data and you want a 1-32 scale.
+Using such a scale gives you more subtelty and gradations in the recommendations.
+It also might help with the accuracy to give the algrorithms more room to breathe, so to speak.

+- Tested in real-world scenarios - Prior to open sourcing bemorehuman, it was used commercially to recommend content across different datasets such as supermarket items, books, beer, and movies.

+- Open source under a liberal license - bemorehuman is licensed under the MIT license which allows for a wide range of usage in your public or private project.
+See the COPYING file for more info.

+- Reuse Software compliance - Reuse Software at https://reuse.software is an effort that allows companies (or anyone, really) to undestand more clearly how an open source project stacks up from a licensing perspective.
+If a company is trying to figure out whether or not to adopt an open source project internally, technical capability is often only one concern.
+A big concern might be legal: do the lawyers give the thumbs-up for company adoption of the OSS?
+Reuse Software compliance is something that helps legal teams do their analysis. bemorehuman is fully Reuse Software compliant.
+That's important to us to help companies or anyone else interested to adopt our software.

 ## Where can I find out more?

 For help getting started with the code: